Frequently Asked Questions

 Is the lavender out yet?

 Our flowering season is between mid-June to the middle of August.

 We have two main species on our main field: angustifolia - which makes up the first seven rows on the left hand side and on the far right - and intermedia or lavandin - which makes up the majority of the field.

 Our season begins with the angustifolia, which blooms between mid-June till the end of July.
 The lavendin blooms between mid-July to the middle of August.
-This is dependent on the weather, so check our Facebook page, Instagram, Twitter and blog for photo updates on the field.
+This is dependent on the weather, so check our Facebook page and Instagram for photo updates on the field.

 Our display area blooms over that whole period, but looks at its best in late June to mid-July.
 With over 60 different varieties of lavender to have a look at free of charge!
 We debunk the myth of there being just the one lavender colour!

 Are the sunflowers out yet?

-The blooming period of our sunflower patch is also weather dependent, but they tend to come out from the beginning of August.
-We will announce when we allow picking for them on our respective social media sites, so find us on our blog, Facebook and Twitter for more updates.
+The blooming period of our sunflower patch is also weather dependent, but they tend to come out from the middle of August.
+We will announce when they are ready on our respective social media sites, so find us on Instagram Facebook and Twitter for more updates.

 Can we bring a picnic?